 The buying question hiding under this is the one no window sticker is going to answer for you: how many days a year does the truck need to be a truck?
 For our owner, the honest answer was five.
 The other 258 days, almost anything with four wheels would have moved the same people and the same stuff — a Ford Maverick for a fraction of the gas, or the family sedan when the boat wasn't involved.

-A 21% gap between EPA combined and observed lifetime is what you'd expect from a Hurricane I-6 driven mostly the way ours was: lots of suburban stop-and-go, a Michigan winter, a real towing weekend in October.
-Our Ram closed that gap to 0.04 mpg.
-Half-tons don't normally land here.
-The conventional wisdom is that EPA combined is a ceiling, not an average; Hemi-V-8 long-termers come in well below twenty on the same routes.
+A 17% gap between EPA combined and observed lifetime is exactly what you'd expect from a Hurricane I-6 driven the way ours was: lots of suburban stop-and-go, a Michigan winter, a real towing weekend in October.
+The ground truth is the owner's hand-kept pump-receipt log: 16.57 mpg.
+The lab number is a ceiling, not an average.
+The conventional wisdom would have put a Hemi V-8 on the same routes in the 12–14 range, so the Hurricane is genuinely more efficient — just not EPA-sticker efficient.

-The honest figure: $1,665 in fuel to move 10,428 miles.
-About 17 cents per mile, fuel only, before tires, brake pads, or whatever the dealer will eventually say about the brake-rotor wear that's coming.
+The honest figure, at the $3.12/gal the owner actually paid: $1,954 in fuel to move 10,645 miles.
+About 19 cents per mile, fuel only, before tires, brake pads, or whatever the dealer will eventually say about the brake-rotor wear that's coming.

 Detroit, nine months, seventy-seven cold-soaked starts.
 The coldest morning we recorded was three degrees Fahrenheit ambient, with the engine block at negative sixteen Celsius.
 Cabin to operating temperature in three minutes twenty-two seconds.
 By any honest measure, this is the climate the remote-start feature was specced for.